antronerds/r2-tutorials/docs/Differential_Expression.md

    [**Figure  6: The same data now represented in a bar/box plots**](_static/images/FindDiff/DifferentialExpression_Barplotv1.png)

+The difference can be shown more dramatically by plotting the data without a log2 transformation.
+Make sure to use log2 transformation in scientific reports, though, as none-transformed mRNA gene expression data is hardly ever normally distributed.

+1. Scroll down in the window
+2. In the 'Adjustable settings' dialog, set the 'Transform' dropdown to 'none' (Figure 7)
+3. Click 'Adjust Settings'
+4. The resulting 2 graphs also depicted in different types of plots in Figure 6 shows the difference between the expression values in the two groups more dramatically.

 ------------------
 ![](_static/images/R2d2_logo.png)**Did you know that samples can be filtered and/or marked?**